Marketing Plan: How To Take Over The World

 Much more than “My ideal customer is devastatingly rich and needs to buy my product in bulk every other day” (really, how niche is that?), a lot more research and thinking goes into a buyer persona.

-Set realistic objectives so that cousin Joe doesn’t get off on your failure
+Set realistic marketing plan objectives so that cousin Joe doesn’t get off on your failure

 I mean, that guy’s never amounted to anything.
 But he’ll jump at the opportunity to make fun of you at the Thanksgiving dinner in front of everyone.

-When setting Marketing objectives, you need to keep in mind that there is no proportional relationship between the budget you spend and the goal you achieve.
+When setting the objectives of your marketing plan, you need to keep in mind that there is no proportional relationship between the budget you spend and the goal you achieve.

 For instance, if a total budget of $3m got you 30% increase in traffic, does not guarantee that $6m will get you twice as much.